 - Identification of the elements that have exceeded the discharge limits.
-This will potentially indicate the type of surface water management mechanism that has failed and resulted in the contamination: - Consider the impact of the discharge limit exceedance: - If the impact will be inconsequential (eg elevated turbidity of salinity in the in-pit storage pond), ignore the event; - If the impact will be significant (eg. evidence of leachate in the in-pit storage pond), action the response plan; - Undertake a full inspection of the area upstream of the detected contamination to identify any system failures; - Rectification of the system failure but implementing a temporary solution as a quick fix until the area dries out sufficiently or if possible, implement a permanent solution in the first place; - Undertake further inspections further-afield to identify if the same problem is occurring elsewhere; and, - Consider amending the standard operating procedures if the current procedures are ineffective (eg. thicker intermediate cover in certain areas to improve erosion resistance).
+This will potentially indicate the type of surface water management mechanism that has failed and resulted in the contamination; - Consider the impact of the discharge limit exceedance: - If the impact will be inconsequential (eg elevated turbidity in the external surface water storage dam), ignore the event from a Response Plan point of view and either use the stored water for dust suppression or retain the water in the dam until the subsequent programmed monitoring event; - If the impact will be significant (eg. evidence of leachate in the external surface water storage dam), action the response plan; - Undertake a full inspection of the area upstream of the detected contamination to identify any system failures; - Rectification of the system failure but implementing a temporary solution as a quick fix until the area dries out sufficiently or if possible, implement a permanent solution in the first place; - Undertake further inspections further-afield to identify if the same problem is occurring elsewhere; and, - Consider amending the standard operating procedures if the current procedures are ineffective (eg. thicker intermediate cover in certain areas to improve erosion resistance).